-The three universities in Leeds - Leeds, Leeds Beckett and Leeds Trinity - all have their own student unions, who are able to advise and campaign on student housing issues.
+The three universities in Leeds - Leeds and Leeds Trinity - all have their own student unions, who are able to advise and campaign on student housing issues.
 Leeds University Union have a section on their website that advises on renting in both halls and private accommodation.
 They can talk to you about any issues you have with your property.

 Leeds Beckett and Leeds Trinity’s student unions both offer similar services too.
 Wherever your SU is based, it’s ideal to speak to them in person, as they’ll know from personal experience and talking to students in similar situations to your own.

 - Leeds University Union - Help and Advice - Housing

 Although all three universities’ student unions are affiliated to the NUS, the wider organisation has a helpline you can call if you’re in trouble and don’t know where else to go.
 Their section on housing covers all possible topics and offers sage advice on tricky situations such as emergency repairs and getting a guarantor on board before moving into a new place.

 They can be contacted by phone or by email, but are best as a last resort.

 HMRC (HM Revenue & Customs)

 If you’re in a position where you feel you have to pay council tax, it’s worth getting in touch with the HMRC to know where you stand.
 A phone call to them, explaining your situation, should help to clear things up.
 They also have a section on their website dedicated to paying tax on any income you earn from part-time work alongside your studies here.